Highlights from Hong Kong Fintech Week 2021: Dematerialization, regulation, tokenization, green bonds, and interoperability

 Many of the prototypes and customer projects Digital Asset is embarking on with Bursa Malaysia and Deutsche Börse Group address the tokenization of securities and digitization of issuances.
 Bursa Malaysia is testing Digital Asset’s multi-party application platform, Daml, on VMware Blockchain to automate the issuance of Structured Warrants and accelerate the Malaysian market’s journey to full dematerialization.
 Daml enables the issuers to create new warrants as smart contracts with unique identifiers, and register the number of shares, expiry dates, and allotments on VMware Blockchain.

-Additionally, Digital Asset recently announced its work with Deutsche Börse on the D7 post-trade platform that paves an innovative future for European markets with a fully compliant, cloud-backed and DLT-ready platform that enables same-day issuance and paperless, automated STP for the entire value chain of issuance, custody, settlement, and asset servicing for digital securities.
+Additionally, Digital Asset recently announced its work with Deutsche Börse on the D7 post-trade platform that paves an innovative future for European markets with a fully compliant, cloud-backed, DLT-ready platform that enables same-day issuance and paperless, automated STP for the entire value chain of issuance, custody, settlement, and asset servicing for digital securities.

 During a virtual session with Digital Asset CEO and Co-Founder, Yuval Rooz, and Goldman Sachs’ Managing Director, Matt McDermott, Rooz stated that tokenization of securities and the processes around digital issuance of assets are critical to change in capital markets.
 As more jurisdictions allow for digital registration, financial services as a whole will see the door open for any asset in the world to look like a new crypto token, which enables a wealth of opportunity for all market participants.